Clover Home Leisure

 • Skim out leaves and debris

-• Vacuum the pool
+• Vacuum the floor

-Brush walls and steps to remove algae or residue
+• Brush walls and steps

 Step 2: Use a Phosphate Remover